Skip to start

 Where they miss: no support on architecture and component selection.
 No support on design.

-coscope closes the loop others can't: design files + firmware + bench instruments, one agent, any vendor's hardware.
+coscope carries the whole loop: design files, firmware and bench instruments, one agent, any vendor's hardware.
+Everyone else picks one artifact and stops at its edges.

-Every bring-up session becomes structured design-vs-reality data: what was designed, what the board actually did, and what fixed it.
-Nobody else in the industry captures that record.
+Why a better model doesn't erase this: same model, different harness.
+Component-by-component checking caught 100% of injected errors where naive prompting caught 5-10%.
+Every session also becomes structured design-vs-reality data: what was designed, what the board actually did, and what fixed it.
+Nobody else in the industry is capturing that record.

 10 - The ask